Meg Stuart / Damaged Goods

 Meg Stuart is an American choreographer and dancer, born in New Orleans, living and working in Berlin and Brussels.
 Stuart moved to New York in 1983 and studied dance at New York University.
 She continued her training at Movement Research where she explored numerous release techniques and was actively involved in the downtown New York dance scene.
 Invited to perform at Klapstuk festival in Leuven (B) in 1991, she created her first evening-length piece, ›Disfigure Study‹, which launched her artistic career in Europe.
 In this choreography, Stuart approaches the body as a vulnerable physical entity that can be deconstructed, distorted or displaced but still resonates and has meaning.

 Interested in devising her own structure through which to develop artistic projects, Stuart founded Damaged Goods in Brussels in 1994.
 Together they have worked on over thirty productions, ranging from solos such as ›XXX for Arlene and Colleagues‹ (1995), ›Soft Wear‹ (2000) and the evening-length solo ›Hunter‹ (2014) to large-scale choreographies such as ›Visitors Only‹ (2003), ›Built to Last‹ (2012) and ›UNTIL OUR HEARTS STOP‹ (2015).
 Other projects include video works, installations and site-specific creations such as ›Projecting [Space[‹ at the Ruhrtriennale 2017.
 Meg Stuart has worked closely for many years with PACT Zollverein where she has shown much of her work and premiered her production ›VIOLET‹ in 2011.
-In 2018, Meg Stuart is returning to PACT together with Damaged Goods and Jompet Kuswidananto to present ›CELESTIAL SORROW‹.
+In 2018, Meg Stuart returned to PACT together with Damaged Goods and Jompet Kuswidananto to present ›CELESTIAL SORROW‹.

 Stuart strives to develop a new language for every piece in collaboration with artists from different creative disciplines and navigates the tension between dance and theatre.
 Her choreographic work revolves around the idea of an uncertain body, one that is vulnerable and self-reflexive.